DavidTortajadaLatorre/DIE-Project/Project2.md

 **Third approach: From grayscale to colour + Data Augmentation**

-We expect a sligth enhancement
+We are expecting an enhancement as a result of having more and better-quality data.

 **Fourth Idea: Dropout rate.**